webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Supply-chain attacks**: Compromising a target through vulnerabilities in the supply chain, such as tampering with hardware or software during production or distribution.
 - **Cloud-based vs. on-premises attacks**: Distinguishing between attacks targeting cloud-based services and traditional on-premises infrastructure.
 - **Cryptographic attacks**:
-  - **Birthday Attack**: Exploiting the probability of collision in cryptographic hash functions.
+  - **Birthday Attack**: Exploiting the probability of collision in cryptographic hash functions. create a malicious document that outputs the same hash as the benign document. get benign signed by authority, then substitute malicious document with same hash as signed document.
   - **Collision Attack**: Finding two different inputs that produce the same hash value.
   - **Downgrade Attack**: Forcing the use of weaker encryption protocols or algorithms to break security.